 State of Play: The 2020 Democratic platform includes giving Medicare negotiating authority over drugs for all public and private purchasers and capping out-of-pocket costs for seniors in the Medicare Part D program.
 The Medicare Payment Advisory Commission’s (MedPAC) June Report to Congress discusses the promise of value-based payment in Medicare and moving away from fee-for-service.
 It also calls for replacing the Medicare Advantage (MA) Quality Bonus Program and realigning incentives in Medicare Part D.

 HLC Position: HLC supports the Medicare program’s modernization through tools developed and used successfully in the private sector and adopted for use by the MA and Part D programs.
 HLC also favors continued improvements to the consumer-focused MA and Part D programs while protecting the fundamental structures that have made them successful.
-HLC opposes Medicare-for-All approaches, including other permutations such as a public option and Medicare and Medicaid buy-in proposals that could adversely affect care delivery.
+HLC opposes Medicare-for-All approaches, including permutations such as a public option and Medicare and Medicaid buy-in proposals, which could adversely affect care delivery.
 HLC continues to educate members of Congress about the success of the private sector in delivering high-quality, cost-effective care to patients and consumers in the Medicare program.

 HLC Recent Activity:

 - On September 14, HLC issued a press release expressing serious concern with the Executive Order signed by President Trump on September 20 that would set drug prices for Medicare Part B and D drugs based on the lowest prices of certain countries.